tumtidum/FlashBoom/README.md

 Estimate the distance of lightning by measuring the time between the 'flash' and the 'boom' during a thunderstorm *(or any other event you can see before you can hear because of the distance).*

-For increased accuracy, the air temperature can also be set in order to fine- tune the *speed of sound* to the conditions.
+For increased accuracy, the air temperature can also be set in order to fine-tune the *speed of sound* to the conditions.

 ![](img/header.png)